OctopusDeploy/blog/blog/2022-03/at-the-helm-michael-richardson/index.md

 This post opens a series where we chat to people at Octopus about their role, their challenges, what they're working on to improve the product for our customers, and more.

-First up is Michael Richardson, Director of Product.
+First up is Michael Richardson, our original product management leader, now Director of Product.

 ## How long have you been at Octopus and what prior experience did you bring?